How can I help you?

 -

 Create a web service project in .NET Core 3.0 or above.
-You can refer to this link for instructions on how to create a web service project.
+Refer to this link for instructions on how to create a web service project.

 -